taehoryu/arepo-tutorial/docs/_sources/Session4.rst.txt

 1. Initial condition file (``*.hdf5``): This file describes the initial state of the system that you are interested in
 2. Parameter file (``param.txt``): This file contains the values of parameters needed to simulate the system.
 3. Configuration file (``Config.sh``): This file contains necessary configurations, which will be used to compile the code.
 4. Additional files: this file includes other files that you may or may not need, depending on the problems, such as pre-tabulated table for Helmholtz equation of state.

+This session comprises of two sub-sessions.
+In the first sub-session (``1.
+Make initial condition files``), we will make all those initial condition files and in the second sub-session (``2.
+Compilation``), we will compile the code.

 1. Make initial condition files
 ======================================================